Quantum Steenrod squares and the equivariant pair-of-pants in symplectic cohomology: Introduction

 \subsection{Acknowledgements}

-I thank my supervisor Alexander Ritter for his guidance and support and I thank Paul Seidel for suggesting this project, for helpful conversations and for funding me during revisions to this paper.
+I thank my supervisor Alexander Ritter for his guidance and support and I thank Paul Seidel for suggesting this project and for helpful conversations.
 I thank Dominic Joyce and Ivan Smith for their helpful comments on my thesis (and therefore on this paper).
+This work was supported by an EPSRC grant, reference: EP/M508111/1, and partially supported by the Simons Foundation, through a Simons Investigator grant (PI: Paul Seidel).

 This work forms part of my Ph.D. thesis.